RemigiuszT/Parking-app/README.md

 Upon launching, navigate to different views using the navbar.
 Each view's purpose and functionality are intuitive and aligned with the assignment's requirements.

-//
-Let me know if you need further clarification on any aspect of this implementation.
-Thank you for the opportunity to showcase my work on this project!

 Remigiusz Terek
 remigiusz.remigiusz.terek@gmail.com